ahmedelbagory332/Android-Developer/My-Cv.md

  online and last seen, push notification with FCM, PHP and retrofit with MVVM pattern and making video and voice calls using agora sdk.
 [Check it](https://github.com/ahmedelbagory332/Bego_Chat)
 - For Compose version with clean architecture  [Check it](https://github.com/ahmedelbagory332/Compose-ChatApp)

-### Caching data app with clean architecture
-- Android Caching Project with Kotlin and MVVM by clean architecture.
-[Check it](https://github.com/ahmedelbagory332/Caching_Data_With_Clean_Architecture)

-### Notifications
-- sample project on type of notification.
-[Check it](https://github.com/ahmedelbagory332/Notification)

 ###  Full chat flutter app
 - chat application in flutter and Firebase with the following features: user status like